-Pandas symbolize the plight of the world’s diminishing wildlife in the face of climate change and the loss of natural habitats.
-But that plight doesn’t affect just wildlife like the pandas – both biodiversity and healthy ecosystems are essential for improving and sustaining human wellbeing.
+“These pandas symbolize the plight of the world’s diminishing wildlife in the face of climate change and the loss of natural habitats.
+Both biodiversity and healthy ecosystems are essential for improving and sustaining human wellbeing” UNDP Administrator Helen Clark.

 In fact, addressing the loss of biodiversity is one of the Sustainable Development Goals.